-- Pupils are well regulated and ready to learn, visual strategies are used to support learning and communication needs. - A consistent Team Teach approach is used by all staff to prevent escalation of behaviours.
-There is a reduction in incidents for pupils when a pattern of behaviour has been identified. - Records of all behaviour related incidents, including bullying, are logged on CPOMS and analysed by senior staff.
-Senior Leaders use the information provided to work proactively with pupils and their families to support strategies at school and home. - Relationships among pupils and staff are built on respect and positivity.
+Quality of Education Next Steps Support the newly appointed Heads of School so they can To further develop the trust-based observation program thro Jugh profession al communities and research led practice.
+To continue to develop and expand SLT advisory work for a utism in education across all sectors.
+Behaviour is exceptional and complex behaviours are managed well through knowledge of triggers and motivators.
+Pupils are well regulated and ready to learn, visual strategies are used to support learning and communication needs.
+Behaviour & Pupils are able to self-regulate through the support of highly qualified staff. • A consistent Team Teach approach is used by all staff to prevent escalation of behaviours.
+There is a reduction in incidents for pupils when a pattern of behaviour has been Attitudes A calm learning environment is ensured through the personalised approach to learners' behaviour by behaviour support plans and pen portraits. identified.Records of all behaviour related incidents, including (including sexually harmful behaviour) The SaLT works with staff to provide a consistent ASD specific environment in the classrooms.
+All staff are Team Teach trained to support emotional and self-regulation.
+There is access to a skilled therapy team, SALT, OT, Clinical bullying, are logged on CPOMS and analysed by senior staff.
+Senior Leaders use the information provided to work proactively with pupils and their families to support strategies at school and home.
+Psychiatrist, Assistant Clinical Psychiatrist and Family Liaison Officer. • Relationships among pupils and staff are built on respect and positivity.
 Pupils feel safe and they are safe.
-In the instances when they feel less so staff work effectively with them to re-build their confidence. - Ofsted judged Behaviour as 'outstanding' in 2019.
+In the Attendance strategies means that pupils' attendance is above national average for pupils in special education. instances when they feel less so staff work effectively w them to re-build their confidence.Ofsted judged Behaviour as 'outstanding' in 2019.
+1